 Here’s what I realized eventually:

 I still had little kids.
-And friends?
-Little kids wipe you OUT!
+And little kids wipe you OUT!

 Decluttering certainly helps, but it doesn’t change the fact that raising a family is still hard work.
 It also doesn’t change the fact that those little people have their own opinions and voices, ones I am committed to honoring, not overriding.